 The most important part of the operational phase will be to ensure that the site is meticulously maintained and that the operations are carefully monitored.
-The applicant will remain overall responsible for the environmental performance of the site and must be aware of the legal requirements and obligations.
+The applicant will remain overall EMPr of Construction & Management of Activities - Eagle Towers SA (Pty) Ltd. 29 responsible for the environmental performance of the site and must be aware of the legal requirements and obligations.
 The applicant must also be aware of the legal action that can be taken against him as a person with regards to negligence leading to environmental pollution.